 - All current holders of licences could retain their licences according to the provisions of either act, but only until 2018.

 - Any new licence should be awarded to the highest bidder in a closed bidding contest.
 The bid should be final and paid up front, but without any annual fee.
 All new licences should also expire in 2018.

 At the end of the period there were 103 licences in 39 broadcasting areas.
-Of the 103 broadcasting licences, the programming contents of 73 licences were provided by Bauer Media (formerly SBS) with 5 different formats, 29 by Nordic Entertainment Group/NENT (formerly MTG) with 5 different formats, with only one remaining independent programming content provider.
+Of the 103 broadcasting licences, the programming contents of 73 licences were provided by Bauer Media (formerly SBS) with 5 different formats, 29 by MTG (currently called Viaplay Group) with 5 different formats, with only one remaining independent programming content provider.